MicahParks/qrest/README.md

 This service was designed as a containerized microservice using Docker.

 This service is hosted live at snapapi.micahparks.com.
+It uses the image at `micahparks/snapapi` and snippets from this repo's `docker-compose.yml` and `Caddyfile`.

 This service has a rate limiter middleware that allows for up to 1 request per second.